David-Vandensteen/neocore/README.md

  - High-level functions for Neo Geo CD development
  - Tools and code to assist with projects
- - Tested on Raine and MAME emulators
  - Compatible with ~~Windows 10 and~~ Windows 11

 ## Note

 Please note that the library is under development and unoptimized, and the author is not responsible for any software damage.
+This project is mainly tested on Raine and MAME emulators.

+**There is no guarantee or obligation from the author that anything will work on the real Neo-Geo hardware.**

 ## License